Eczema is not contagious. You cannot catch it from another person through touch, shared items, or any form of contact.

 See a provider if your eczema is worsening despite consistent moisturizing and avoidance of known triggers.
 If you have been using topical steroids for more than two weeks without improvement, a reassessment is warranted.

 Signs of infection, including spreading redness, warmth, pus, or honey-colored crusting, require prompt medical attention.
-As noted above, sudden blistering with fever demands immediate emergency care.
+As noted above, sudden blistering accompanied by fever requires immediate emergency care.

-Children with eczema may need evaluation for food allergies if flares consistently follow certain meals.
+Children with eczema may need to be evaluated for food allergies if flares consistently follow certain meals.
 Patch testing can identify contact allergens that are not obvious from history alone.

 Telehealth is a practical option for eczema evaluation, particularly for adults with mild-to-moderate symptoms in accessible locations.
 A provider can review photos, discuss triggers, and prescribe treatment without requiring an in-person visit.